Malak67/image_processor/README.md

 Get a resized image from the API:
 > http://localhost:6090/api/image/maxresdefault.jpg?size=800x800

-See stats about the number of uploaded images, resized images hits and misses (for resized images):
+See stats about the number of uploaded images, resized images, hits and misses (for resized images):
 > http://localhost:6090/api/stats

 Example output: